LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

 Overview
 --------

-In this lab, we'll learn how to work with arrays.
+In this lab, we'll practice working with arrays.
 Arrays are fundamental to computer science, especially when it comes to formulating various *algorithms*.
 We've already learned a bit about arrays through the ``string`` data type.
 In many ways, a character